jeffrey-newman/WSMGA-with-Wrapper-and-Analytics/README.md

-# WSMGA with wrapper and analytics
+# WSMGA with wrapper and analytics (based on Deb's NSGAII)
 An implementation of a multiobjective genetic algorithm (originally based on Deb's NSGAII) in C/C++ with the following features:

 1. Mixing of integer and floating point decision varioables;